definability/pattern-recognition-server/README.rst

 How to launch
 =============

-If you want to launch the application locally,
+If you don't want to use `sprs.herokuapp.com`_ for some reason, you can launch the application locally,
 remember: it tastes better with nvm_.

 - Install NodeJS_ 12 or later (you can use ``nvm install node`` for this)